-Extra coverage will broaden the scope of your policy but remember that each endorsement will cost you and impact the rate of your premium.
+Extra coverage will broaden the scope of your policy, but remember that each endorsement will cost you and impact your premium rate.

-On the plus side, you get rid of your deductible if you make a claim that your coins were damaged.
-This means you don’t have to pay out-of-pocket first before your insurance kicks in.
+On the plus side, you get rid of your deductible if you claim that your coins were damaged.
+This means you don’t have to pay out-of-pocket before your insurance starts.

 This is not the case with a standard policy, where you must pay the deductible before coverage starts.

-If you want full and complete protection from anything that could happen to your high-priced items, then purchasing an endorsement is a must for you.
+If you want complete protection from anything that could happen to your high-priced items, then purchasing an endorsement is a must.

 Lower coverage limits might save you money on your premium, but they might also leave you with insufficient coverage when you need to make a claim.

-The reason you should purchase a rider or endorsement is that you get the original amount you paid for your engagement ring or the coin collection.
+You should purchase a rider or endorsement because you get the original amount you paid for your engagement ring or the coin collection.